 Upon successful completion of the program, graduates are eligible to apply for the national certification examinations of the American Registry of Diagnostic Medical Sonographers in the areas of Abdomen, Obstetrics and Gynecology, Sonography Principles and Instrumentation and Vascular Technology.
 This is a pass/fail examination.
 Those who pass will receive certification as a Registered Diagnostic Medical Sonographer (RDMS) and Registered Vascular Technologist (RVT).
 This credential is the standard of excellence and acceptance for the profession and is required for most employment opportunities.

-- Application fee ($25.00) is paid to Ascension St. Vincent’s at time application is submitted.
-This fee in non-refundable.
+Application fee ($25.00) is paid to Ascension St. Vincent’s Riverside at time of application is submitted.
+This fee is non-refundable.

 - VA approved educational program